 a hospital consultant

-We will make a decision about admission in consultation with a panel of teaching and medical professionals.
-The medical professional gives advice about applications made for medical reasons, and teaching professionals advise on applications made for social or special reasons.
+We will make a decision about admission in consultation with a panel of professionals.

-If your child has a severe medical or social need please complete the application form below and include the letter as above.
+If your child has a severe medical or social need please email us for further details.